actipc336/randmcnallygpsmapupdate/docs/index.rst

-Hpw to Update Rand McNally GPS Map?
+How to Update Rand McNally GPS Map?
 ============================================

 .. toctree::